Frequently Asked Questions About Commercial Collections

 - How thorough, accurate and up-to-date are the client's records;

 - Does the debtor have unencumbered assets;

 - Is the debtor in bankruptcy or other collection litigation; and

 - Are there other unsatisfied judgments against the debtor?

 Some of these questions can be answered by means of a through investigation of the debtor's affairs.
 The only certainty in any collection matter is that the client will not get what the client does not seek.
 However, while it almost never hurts to attempt to collect a business debt, some debts clearly are more collectible than others.6.
-Does the firm only handle commercial collections?
+Do we only handle commercial collections?

-The firm's collection practice focuses primarily upon representing business clients that are owed money by other businesses.
+Our collection practice focuses primarily upon representing business clients that are owed money by other businesses.
 Our clients also include businesses seeking to enforce individual or personal guaranties of business debt.
-Depending upon the client and the nature of the indebtedness at issue, the firm may accept retail collection claims, such as credit card receivables, on a selective basis.
+Depending upon the client and the nature of the indebtedness at issue, we may accept retail collection claims, such as credit card receivables, on a selective basis.

 Please read about the following topics of interest to our collection clients.

 We represent businesses located anywhere in the world that are seeking to collect commercial debts or enforce foreign judgments in New Jersey.
 If your business is seeking a New Jersey collection attorney, contact us at 800-361-6554 or by e-mail for an evaluation of your claim.